 - Compare airline flight prices and timings for the best Japan flight deals.
 Check my guides to arriving at Narita Airport and at Haneda Airport.

-- If you're visiting more than one city, save a ton of money with a Japan Rail Pass – here's why it's worth it
+- If you're visiting more than one city, you might save money with a Japan Rail Pass – see if it's worth it for you

 - World Nomads offers simple and flexible travel insurance.
 Buy at home or while traveling and claim online from anywhere in the world